Nigerian Air Force: Errant Missions

 According to SBM Intelligence, a Lagos-based research firm, more than 400 Nigerian civilians have died during these types of incidents between 2017 and 2025.

 Unfortunately, no significant lessons or operational changes have resulted from these mishaps as they seem to regularly recur.

+Education

+The Nigerian Air Force Directorate of Education operates primary and secondary schools for dependent children of personnel.
+They are: